 This qualification reflects the role of those who work in a range of screen and media industries, including animation and visual effects, specialist make-up services, film and television, radio and podcasting, lighting and sound, content creation and technical broadcasting environments.

 - Students who intend to enrol in this course must prove their satisfactory completion of Australian Year 12 or international equivalent, or a minimum 2 years industry experience in related fields.

 - Students must have good communication skills.
-Candidates whose English is not their first language may be required to prove their English language skills which is equivalent to an upper intermediate level (IELTS 5.5).
+Candidates whose English is not their first language are required to prove their English language skills which is equivalent to an upper intermediate level (IELTS 5.5)

 Delivery and Assessments

 This program (CUA41220 Certificate IV in Screen and Media) is delivered in a classroom-based environment with face to face delivery.
 The mode of training is highly practical with a combination of practical projects and tasks with a simulated workplace, tutorials and group activities.